 Oban: Your departure point will be Oban (Dunstaffnage Marina), the gateway to the Hebridean isles.
 After a short introduction to life on board our small ship we set sail to our first destination.

-Shuna Island: Our destination is the remote island of Shuna.
-On the way, and at anytime during the trip, we may see soaring white-tailed or golden eagles, basking sharks, porpoises and dolphins, as well as many types of seabirds.
-With the tide in our favour, (a must as the currents can run at five knots in these parts) we enter the Firth of Lorn and then the Sound of Luing.
-Shooting past the famous Fladda lighthouse - the over falls and eddies of these fast-running waters make extraordinary spiral patterns and glassy runs in the sea.
+Shuna Island: Sail along the Isle of Lismore and into the Firth of Lorn and then, with the tide in our favour, (a must as the currents can run at five knots in these parts) we enter the Sound of Luing.
+We shoot past the famous Fladda lighthouse, the over falls and eddies of these fast running waters make extraordinary spiral patterns and glassy runs in the sea.
 The waters calm as we pass the southern tip of Luing Island and enter Shuna Sound.
-Our quiet anchorage off the north coast of Shuna Island is a spot where otters frequently play along the shoreline.
+Our quiet anchorage off the North coast of the Isle of Shuna is a spot where otters frequently play along the shoreline.
+On the way to the remote island of Shuna, and at anytime during the trip, we may see soaring sea or golden eagles, porpoises and dolphins, as well as many types of seabirds.

 Craighouse, Jura: We travel down the Shuna Sound with tidal planning again important as we will pass the notorious Gulf of Corryvreckan with its six knot tides which can be heard roaring 30 miles inland when there is a storm of wind against tide.
 We pass the northern headland of Jura, where George Orwell’s cottage can still be seen where he wrote 1984, to sail down the Sound of Jura.
 The magnificent Munro mountains, the three “Paps of Jura”, can be seen rising over the craggy cliffs of Jura's shoreline to dominate the southern end of the Sound of Islay.
 Our destination anchorage is off Craighouse the home of the Jura Distillery and home to two distinct malts: sweet Origin and smoky Superstition.